Best Travel Toys for Airplanes (Kids Actually Use) (2026)

 Should we allow screens on flights?

 Use them strategically, not by default.
-Start with hands-on toys.
+Start with hands-on toys and familiar audio.
 Keep screens as a pressure-release valve, not the first move.
+If your child is already exhausted or the flight is going badly, a screen is not a moral failure.

 How many toys should I pack per kid?